telatin/learnperl/TPRCiC/README.md

 * meta.yaml (containing all the dependencies needed, the source URLs and some other metadata).
 Example [here](https://gist.github.com/telatin/e572e388edb1603705beef0830152381)
 * build.sh (if your module has Build.PL or Makefile.PL, the generic template is [like this](https://github.com/bioconda/bioconda-recipes/blob/master/recipes/perl-capture-tiny/build.sh).

+### A (Bio)Conda "recipe" for a Perl program

+A good example is having a look at [the recipe](https://github.com/bioconda/bioconda-recipes/tree/master/recipes/prokka) for the already mentioned Prokka.
 ### Adding a new recipe

 Every recipe lives in a subfolder of the `[bioconda-recipes]()` repository.
 The [workflow](https://bioconda.github.io/contributor/workflow.html) is: